kottans/framework-2021/README.md

 `npm install` to install dependencies.

-`npm run start` to launch dev server, app would be served at http://localhost:1234/
+`npm start` to launch dev server, app would be served at http://localhost:1234/

 `npm run build` to build production distribution package